vnali/migrate-from-wordpress-plugin-docs/README.md

 ## Contact
 Feel free to contact me by email at vnali.dev@gmail.com or direct message me via 'vnali' on [Craft CMS Discord](https://craftcms.com/discord) channel.
-Clear cache if you cannot see the latest changes made in WordPress files